spinnaker-plugin-examples/springExamplePlugin/README.md

 * plugin components are wired into app
 * configuration and properties are recognized

+Just build with `./gradlew build` and copy that zip under `/build` into the plugins location of your service (by default the `/plugins` directory under your service root.

 The following should be added to your service yml config.
 ```
 spinnaker: